JoeryMartens/FontGenerator/README.md

 This file will be automatically generated when you include and run the file Webfont_declaration.php.
 In this file the webfonts will be added in the right @font-face declaration.

 # Recommendations
+This font-generator/loader is very basic.
+Below some recommendations to extend this code.